-Day 6 - Breakfast in the cozy farmhouse and set off riding again in the Alto Chubut area, climbing high into the hills with beautiful views of the surrounding mountains.
+Day 7 - Breakfast in the cozy farmhouse and set off riding again in the Alto Chubut area, climbing high into the hills with beautiful views of the surrounding mountains.
 The ride takes you through meadows and forests and across some rocky terrain where you will appreciate the footwork of your nimble criollo horse.
 After a long climb, reach the lunch spot which, weather permitting, may be on the shores of a small lake encircled by peaks.
 After a leisurely picnic ride back to El Sapucai by a different route through southern beech forest and along narrow trails.
 Dinner & night at El Sapucai (6 - 8 hours riding).
-(B,L,D)

-Day 7 - The last day riding.
-Set off following an old track to Escuale Vieja.
+(B,L,D) Day 8 - The last day riding.
+Set off following the River Chubut downstream on an old track to Escuela Vieja.
 The views today are typical of Patagonia and help you appreciate the immensity of the area.
 A picnic lunch by the river and continue to the road head.
 Here you say farewell to the horses and baqueanos and transfer by private minibus, about 2 hours to Bariloche.
-Hot showers and a welcome dinner at a local restaurant, before the night at the hotel or guesthouse in Bariloche. (about 5 hours riding).
-(B, L, D) Day 8 - Breakfast and transfer to Bariloche airport for onward travel.
+Hot showers and a welcome dinner at a local restaurant, before the night at the hotel or guesthouse in Bariloche. (about 2 - 3 hours riding).
+(B,L,D) Day 9 - Breakfast and transfer to Bariloche airport for onward travel.
 (B)